-The Policy Committee is a group of legal and public policy professionals who believe that terminally ill Ohioans should have legal access to medical aid in dying.
+The Policy Advisory Group is a committee of legal and public policy professionals who believe that terminally ill Ohioans should have legal access to medical aid in dying.
 They are all volunteers.
-Read on to learn about the current members of the Ohio End of Life Options’ Policy Committee.
+Read on to learn about the current members of the Ohio End of Life Options Law and Policy Advisory Group.

 Ann Rowland served as a federal prosecutor for nearly 40 years before her retirement.
 She helped care for her brother-in-law in her home as he died from a brain tumor and determined that she would work to ensure that the terminally ill have autonomy in deciding how they die.